KERELKO/django-ninja-job-board/README.md

 # Django Job Board

 Built with **Django**, **NinjaAPI**, **Celery**, **Rabbitmq**, **Redis** and **PostgreSQL**
 It provides common job board features such as filtering vacancies and filtering candidates who have applied for a vacancy to find the best match.
-__Oauth2__ is included, so users can login with their [Google](https://www.google.com/) accounts
 Additionally it has flexible notification system that uses **Celery**.

 ## Technologies Used